-From the Bush Projects (aka Boys from the Bush Projects) is an independent not-for-profit organisation that has been established to help disadvantaged Indigenous youths living in remote bush communities.
+From the Bush Projects (aka Boys from the Bush Projects) is an independent not-for-profit organisation that has been established to help disadvantaged Indigenous youths living in remote bush welfare ghettos.

-We provide the rental accommodation and transport to and from work each day.
+We organise rental accommodation and transport to and from work each day.

 We also provide the essential off-site (after work) and on-site (workplace) support and supervision.
-Our residential supervisors are Fijian nationals brought to Australia specifically for this project.
+Our residential supervisor-support workers are Fijian and Papua New Guinean nationals brought to Australia specifically for this project.

-It is the job of the Fijian supervisors to ensure that the young people in their charge arrive at work on time every morning, and to work along side them in the meat processing plant to set the pace and standard of work that is required by their employer.
+It is the job of the Fijian and Papua New Guinean supervisor-support workers to be a good role model; to ensure that the young people in their charge arrive at work on time every morning, and to work along side them in the meat processing plant to set the pace and standard of work that is required by their employer.

-It is the job of the Fijian supervisors to ensure that our young people keep themselves and their rental accommodation clean and tidy, to eat well, to maintain good sleep hygiene, and abide by our strict prohibition on drugs and alcohol.
+It is the job of the Fijian and Papua New Guinean supervisor-support workers to ensure that our young people keep themselves and their rental accommodation clean and tidy, to eat well, to maintain good sleep hygiene, and abide by our strict prohibition on drugs and alcohol.

 We also organise the after-work social, recreational and sporting activities.